 With a 529 plan, investment earnings grow tax free, unlike other savings accounts which can be taxed each year.
 Account withdrawals are also tax free, as long as they are used for 529-qualified higher education expenses, which include major costs like tuition, room and board, and computers to name a few.
-For Ohio residents, contributions to Ohio’s 529 Plan can be deducted up to $2,000 per beneficiary, per year, with unlimited carry forward, from your taxable income.
+Contributions to Ohio’s 529 Plan made by Ohio residents can be deducted up to $4,000 per beneficiary, per year, with unlimited carry forward, from their State Of Ohio taxable income.
 Even if college is only few years away, or even a few months away, the many tax advantages can still boost the value of your 529 college savings.

 Different 529 investment strategies for different ages

 Based on a child’s age, different 529 investment plan strategies can be considered.
-For instance, if the child has some time before heading off to college, trade or technical school, then a 529 plan could include a more aggressive asset allocation to potentially gain higher returns with the increased risk.
+For instance, if the child has some time before heading off to college, trade, or vocational school, then a 529 plan could include a more aggressive asset allocation to potentially gain higher returns with the increased risk.
 If the child will need the 529 account funds for college costs soon, then a more conservative asset allocation can be adopted so the accrued funds aren’t susceptible to the volatility of the stock market.
-In addition, CollegeAdvantage offers ready-made, age-based portfolios as well as ready-made, risk-based portfolios to tailor a 529 college savings plan to the individual needs of the account beneficiary as they grow up.
+In addition, CollegeAdvantage offers target enrollment portfolios as well as ready-made, risk-based portfolios to tailor a 529 college savings plan to the individual needs of the account beneficiary as they grow up.

 Additionally, if their child has entered middle or high school, the account owner may want to accelerate their college savings by increasing their 529 contributions.
 Is the child already in college?
 Then the account owner should consider continuing to save in a 529 plan to take advantage of tax-free earnings (which saves even more money), tax-free withdrawals, and maximize the Ohio income tax deduction.